Website icon Xpert.Digital

 🌿📚 Research project and inauguration of the first pilot plant

-🌿💡 As part of the innovative research project “Model Region Agri-Photovoltaics for Baden-Württemberg”, the Weinsberg State Teaching and Research Institute for Viticulture and Fruit Growing (LVWO), the Fraunhofer Institute for Solar Energy Systems ISE and eleven other project partners are working on five exemplary ones To develop and test agri-PV pilot systems in the state of Baden-Württemberg.
-In May 2022, the first of these pilot systems at the Heuchlingen site, a station of the LVWO, was ceremoniously inaugurated by Baden-Württemberg's Minister for Food, Rural Areas and Consumer Protection, Peter Hauk.
-This research facility is characterized by a special and sustainable concept: It combines the cultivation of a wide variety of berries with a closed circulation system for water and nutrients to enable environmentally friendly and resource-efficient production.
+🌿💡 As part of the innovative research project "Model Region Agri-Photovoltaics for Baden-Württemberg," the State Teaching and Research Institute for Viticulture and Fruit Growing Weinsberg (LVWO), the Fraunhofer Institute for Solar Energy Systems ISE, and eleven other project partners are working to develop and test five exemplary agri-PV pilot plants in the state of Baden-Württemberg.
+In May 2022, the first of these pilot plants was officially opened at the Heuchlingen site, an LVWO station, by Peter Hauk, Baden-Württemberg's Minister for Food, Rural Affairs and Consumer Protection.
+This research facility is characterized by a unique and sustainable concept: it combines the cultivation of a wide variety of berry varieties with a closed-loop system for water and nutrients to enable environmentally friendly and resource-efficient production.

 🌿🏞️ Technical details of the pilot plant

-The pilot plant in Heuchlingen has an installed capacity of 113 kilowatts peak and covers an area of around 2,000 square meters.
-Various types of berries, including raspberries, blueberries, currants, strawberries, gooseberries and blackberries, are cultivated and researched in substrate cultivation on this area.
-The research team is investigating the influence of the agri-photovoltaic system on the cultivation of these berry species and is testing the use of different substrates, with a particular focus on peat-free and peat-reduced alternatives.
+The pilot plant in Heuchlingen has an installed capacity of 113 kilowatts peak and covers an area of approximately 2,000 square meters.
+Various berry varieties, including raspberries, blueberries, currants, strawberries, gooseberries, and blackberries, are cultivated and researched on this area using substrates.
+The research team is investigating the influence of the agrivoltaic system on the cultivation of these berry varieties and testing the use of different substrates, with a particular focus on peat-free and peat-reduced alternatives.

 🌿💧 Water management and sustainability

-A central feature of the Agri-PV system in Heuchlingen is the closed water circulation system.
-In this system, rainwater is collected and stored in a storage tank so that it can then be used - in combination with fresh water - to irrigate the plants.
-The excess liquid that flows from the substrate of the berry plants is collected, processed and reused by a solar-powered system.
-This process enables a significant reduction in fertilizer use and at the same time prevents nutrients from leaching into the groundwater.
+A key feature of the agri-PV system in Heuchlingen is its closed-loop water system.
+In this system, rainwater is collected and stored in a reservoir before being used – in combination with fresh water – to irrigate the plants.
+Excess water that drains from the berry plant substrate is captured, treated, and reused by a solar-powered system.
+This process significantly reduces fertilizer use and prevents nutrients from leaching into the groundwater.

-The agricultural and environmentally friendly use of agri-photovoltaics is being comprehensively analyzed in the joint project.
-The synergy effect between solar power generation and agriculture will be examined and the legal framework for large-scale implementation of the technology will be clarified.
-The goal is to make agricultural photovoltaic systems better known and proven in practice.
-The state government sees agri-photovoltaics as a future-oriented answer to the challenges of modern agriculture and climate change.
+The project comprehensively analyzes the agriculturally and environmentally compatible use of agri-photovoltaics.
+The aim is to examine the synergistic effects between solar power generation and agriculture, as well as to clarify the legal framework for large-scale implementation of the technology.
+The goal is to increase the practical awareness and effectiveness of agri-photovoltaic systems.
+The state government views agri-photovoltaics as a forward-looking solution to the challenges of modern agriculture and climate change.

-Agri-photovoltaics combines the production of renewable energy and agricultural products on the same area.
-In this way, not only is valuable space used optimally, but food is also produced and renewable energy is obtained at the same time.
+Agri-photovoltaics combines the production of renewable energy and agricultural products on the same land.
+This approach not only optimizes the use of valuable land but also simultaneously produces food and generates renewable energy.
 This is a smart and sustainable solution to the major challenges of our time.

-🌿🍓 Importance for the region and protection from the weather
+🌿🍓 Importance for the region and protection from the elements

-The agricultural landscape of Baden-Württemberg plays a central role in German soft fruit production, with 1,500 hectares of bush berries and 2,200 hectares of strawberries.
-The development and implementation of agri-PV systems in this region could lead to significant sustainability and efficiency gains.
-The Agri-PV systems offer significant advantages due to their dual effect – agricultural production and energy generation.
-Plants under Agri-PV systems are additionally protected from extreme weather conditions such as cold, hail or excessive sunlight.
-By using solar modules, nets and other protection devices against pests can also be integrated without these reducing the yield.
+The agricultural landscape of Baden-Württemberg plays a central role in German berry production, with 1,500 hectares of bush berries and 2,200 hectares of strawberries.
+The development and implementation of agri-PV systems in this region could lead to significant gains in sustainability and efficiency.
+Agri-PV systems offer considerable advantages through their dual function – agricultural production and energy generation.
+Crops under agri-PV systems are also protected from extreme weather conditions such as cold, hail, or excessive sunlight.
+The use of solar modules also allows for the integration of netting and other pest control measures without reducing yield.

-Another key advantage of the Agri-PV systems in Heuchlingen is the use of locally generated solar power.
-This not only serves to provide a sustainable power supply for the system itself, but also supports the entire LVWO (State Training and Research Institute for Viticulture and Fruit Growing): The approximately 1,000 square meter Agri-PV system can supply a significant part of the LVWO's electricity requirements sustainably and covered in a climate-friendly manner.
-In times of high energy prices and difficult procurement, this is another positive aspect of this pilot plant.”
+Another crucial advantage of the agri-PV systems in Heuchlingen lies in the use of locally generated solar power.
+This not only provides a sustainable electricity supply for the system itself, but also supports the entire LVWO (State Teaching and Research Institute for Viticulture and Fruit Growing): The approximately 1,000 square meter agri-PV system can cover a significant portion of the LVWO's electricity needs sustainably and in a climate-friendly manner.
+In times of high energy prices and difficult procurement, this is another positive aspect of this pilot plant

-🌿💦 The water circulation system and its advantages
+🌿💦 The water circulation system and its benefits

-The closed water circuits of the Agri-PV system in Heuchlingen contribute significantly to efficiency and sustainability.
-Rainwater is systematically collected, stored and used for irrigation.
-Excess irrigation water that accumulates in the substrate is recycled and used again.
-This process not only improves resource efficiency but also prevents contamination of groundwater by excess nutrients.
-These innovative approaches are not only environmentally beneficial, but also offer practical applications for farmers, allowing them to reduce their operating costs while being more environmentally friendly.
+The closed-loop water systems of the agri-PV plant in Heuchlingen contribute significantly to efficiency and sustainability.
+Rainwater is systematically collected, stored, and used for irrigation.
+Excess irrigation water that accumulates in the substrate is recycled and reused.
+This process not only improves resource efficiency but also prevents groundwater contamination from excess nutrients.
+These innovative approaches are not only ecologically beneficial but also offer practical applications for farmers, enabling them to reduce operating costs while simultaneously farming in a more environmentally friendly manner.

 🌿🔍 A blueprint for the future